2025 Women's EuroHockey Indoor Club Cup

 The 2025 Women's EuroHockey Indoor Club Cup was the 33rd edition of the Women's EuroHockey Indoor Club Cup, Europe's premier indoor hockey club tournament for women organized by the European Hockey Federation.
 It was hosted by Šiauliai Ginstrektė-Akademija at the Šiauliai Sport Gymnasium Hall in Šiauliai, Lithuania from 14 to 16 February 2025.

 Sumchanka won their first title and became the first Ukrainian club to win the tournament by defeating SCHC 2–0 in a shoot-out after the final finished 2–2.
 Complutense won the bronze medal by defeating Mannheimer HC 3–2 in a shoot-out after the match finished 3–3.
 For the first time in this competition a German club did not win a medal.
-Ege Yildizlari and the hosts Ginstrektė-Akademija finished in seventh and eighth place respectively, which means Turkey and Lithuania were relegated to the Club Trophy in 2026.
+Ege Yıldızları and the hosts Ginstrektė-Akademija finished in seventh and eighth place respectively, which means Turkey and Lithuania were relegated to the Club Trophy in 2026.